jonasmalacofilho/notes/laundry.md

 Don't use fabric softeners.

-Consult Swisstest's "Performance Overview of Soilings" for some idea of what washing parameters certain soilings are generally most sensitive to.[^1]
+Consult Swissatest's "Performance Overview of Soilings" for some idea of what washing parameters certain soilings are generally most sensitive to.[^1]

 Temperature